To help you understand more about how a PREP account works, please read:

 - By law there is a minimum amount (percentage of your account balance), that you must receive in pension payments each year.
 In addition, your pension payments each year cannot exceed a maximum of 10% of your account balance.

-What you should also consider about a transition to retirement strategy like the PREP
+What you should also consider about a transition to retirement strategy

 - Accessing your super early may also mean you use up your super savings earlier.
 You may need to look at other sources of income later in life.